Project-Level Public Information and Outreach Examples

 - "Rebuilding the Boat: Fixing I-5 in Sacramento" - about the full closure of one of Sacramento's heaviest traveled roads.

-Consolidated Web Site for Multiple Projects - Seattle, Washington Example
+Consolidated Web Sites for Multiple Projects

-Work Zone Best Practice Fact Sheets
+Work Zone Best Practice Fact Sheets on Information/Outreach

 - "Communicating Work Zone Information to Truckers in North Carolina" (HTML, PDF 239KB)